National Water Account

 Why are we doing it?

-Through the Water Act 2007, the Bureau of Meteorology (the Bureau) has statutory responsibility for compiling and delivering comprehensive water information across Australia.
+Through the Water Act 2007, the Bureau has statutory responsibility for compiling and delivering comprehensive water information across Australia.

 What is new?

-Over the next few years, the National Water Account will evolve and improve, increasing in quality and utility as estimation and measurement techniques, and monitoring and reporting systems, improve.
+The National Water Account will continue to evolve and improve, increasing in quality as estimation and measurement techniques, and monitoring and reporting systems, improve.
 User feedback is vital for ongoing development and refinement.

 National Water Account roadmap

-The National Water Account roadmap sets out the steps in the journey towards regular publication of a National Water Account.
-It focused on development of the Pilot National Water Account in 2009 and then the National Water Account 2010.
+The National Water Account Roadmap set out the steps in the journey towards regular publication of a National Water Account.
+This included publication of a pilot version of the National Water Account in December 2009 and the comprehensive first National Water Account 2010.
+A continuous improvement strategy involving cycles of evaluation and review are leading to developments in methods, coverage and presentation.

 For more information about the scope of the National Water Account, download an information sheet (484KB).